valory-xyz/open-autonomy/docs/aea.md

-- Since there might exist a need to share a certain context which is relevant both to behaviors and handlers, this can be achieved via a [`Model`](https://valory-xyz.github.io/open-aea/api/skills/base/#model-objects).
+- Since there might exist a need to share a certain context which is relevant both to behaviours and handlers, this can be achieved via a [`Model`](https://valory-xyz.github.io/open-aea/api/skills/base/#model-objects).

 ![Simplified AEA](./images/simplified-aea.jpg)